 Compare LOW & ANET Stocks: Price Trends, ML Decisions, Charts, Trends, Technical Analysis and more.

-Lowe's is the second-largest home improvement retailer in the world, operating 1,750 stores in the United States, after the 2023 divestiture of its Canadian locations (RONA, Lowe's Canada, Réno-Dépôt, and Dick's Lumber).
-The firm's stores offer products and services for home decorating, maintenance, repair, and remodeling, with maintenance and repair accounting for two thirds of products sold.
-Lowe's primarily targets retail do-it-yourself (around 70% of sales) and do-it-for-me customers, but has expanded its commercial and professional business clients to 30% from less than 20% in the past six years.
+Lowe's is the second-largest home improvement retailer globally, with around 1,750 stores in the US, after the 2023 divestiture of its Canadian locations (RONA, Lowe's Canada, Réno-Dépôt, and Dick's Lumber).
+The firm's stores offer products and services for home decorating, maintenance, repair, and remodeling, with maintenance and repair accounting for two-thirds of products sold.
+Lowe's primarily targets retail do-it-yourself (around 70% of sales) and do-it-for-me customers, but has expanded its professional business clients to 30% from less than 20% in the past six years (set ot expand further with the acquisition of FBM).
 We estimate Lowe's captures a high-single-digit share of the domestic home improvement market, based on US Census data and management's market size estimates.

 Arista Networks is a networking equipment provider that primarily sells Ethernet switches and software to data centers.
 Its marquee product is its extensible operating system, or EOS, that runs a single image across every single one of its devices.
 The firm operates as one reportable segment.
 It has steadily gained market share since its founding in 2004, with a focus on high-speed applications.
 Arista counts Microsoft and Meta Platforms as its largest customers and derives roughly three quarters of its sales from North America.